Geoscience (GEOS) Courses

-GEOS 316 (CE 316) HYDROLOGY (3-0-3)(F).
+GEOS 316 (CE 316) HYDROLOGY (3-2-4)(F).
 Interdisciplinary earth science concerned with movement and occurrence of water.
 Watershed based hydrologic phenomena including hydrologic water-cycle analysis, precipitation, evapotranspiration, snow/snowmelt, streamflow, floods, routing and surface runoff events.
 Application of analytical techniques to solve water resource problems.
-May be taken for GEOS or CE credit, but not in more than one department.
+May be taken for GEOS or CE credit, but not both.
 PREREQ: GEOS 212 and MATH 175, or PERM/INST.

 GEOS 330 QUATERNARY GEOCHRONOLOGY (3-0-3)(F/S).
 Examine the methods used to establish the timing, duration and rates of geological and geoarchaeological events and processes within the last approximately two million years of Earth history, historically referred to as the Quaternary system or period.
 PREREQ: GEOL 101 or GEOS 101; COREQ: GEOS 200 or PERM/INST.

-GEOS 345 IGNEOUS AND METAMORPHIC PETROLOGY (2-2-3)(S).
+GEOS 345 IGNEOUS AND METAMORPHIC PETROLOGY (3-3-4)(S).
 Igneous and metamorphic rocks, emphasizing the physical and chemical processes that control their formation.
-PREREQ: CHEM 112.
-COREQ: GEOS 324.
+The origins and histories of rocks are interpreted by examining their mineral assemblages, textures, fabrics, and alteration using a polarizing microscope.
+PREREQ: CHEM 112, GEOS 300.